Leyla Acaroglu has an excellent post on Tools for Systems Thinkers: The 6 Fundamental Concepts of Systems Thinking.

 “In this series on systems thinking, I share the key insights and tools needed to develop and advance a systems mindset for dealing with complex problem solving and transitioning to the Circular Economy … *There are way more than six, but I picked the most important ones that you definitely need to know, and as we progress through this systems thinking toolkit series, I will expand on some of the other key terms that make up a systems mindset.” —Leyla Acaroglu, 2017-09-07

-These are practical tools to improve anyone’s practice of personal knowledge mastery and I look forward to the rest of the posts in the series.
+These are practical tools to improve anyone’s practice of personal knowledge mastery and I look forward to the rest of the posts in the series [scroll to end].
 I have taken the six tools and added how they can be used in PKM.

 Interconnectedness: Set up diverse sources of information.
 Use a tool like Twitter to get perspectives from different cultures, industries, countries, genders, and ages.

 Synthesis: Establish a way to put your thoughts together.
 It could be a synthesis of the tweets you found interesting on twitter, such as my Friday’s Finds.
 You won’t find connections between the dots if there are no dots.

 Emergence: The more connections you make, on social media, while walking, or just sitting and observing then the greater the chances for emergence, or even serendipity.